jonifreeman/ajatusasana.fi/en/products.markdown

 personal life history, with the aim of  helping you find your own life rhythm.

-All services and products in two languages: English and Finnish.
+All services and products delivered in two languages: English and Finnish.